-Our work will not be complete until every young person in every community across the country—no matter who they are, where they live, or how much they earn—has the power to decide if and when to get pregnant.
+Our work will not be complete until every young person in every community across the country—no matter who they are, where they live, or how much they earn—has the power to decide if and when to get pregnant and have a child.

 Power to Decide, the campaign to prevent unplanned pregnancy, stands for equity.
 To us this means the promise that everyone gets exactly the information and access to care they need to achieve healthy outcomes—no matter what their decision might be.
 They get it on their terms, from someone who understands and respects them.